International Student Services

 Online registration and payment form is live for the combined International and New student Orientations.
 The fee will be $150 for both orientations.
 This fee covers meals, expenses and activities held during orientation week.

-Plan to arrive in the evening on this date.
+Plan to arrive on these two days.
 After you receive your student visa, please send your flight information to us.
-The residence hall will be open, however, the international orientation program and meals begin on Monday, August 24.
+The residence hall will be open, however, the international orientation program and meals begin on Monday, August 22.
 If you arrive before Aug.
-23, you will be responsible for your lodging, meals and transportation.
+20, you will be responsible for your lodging, meals and transportation.

 The International Student Orientation will give you a chance to get settled into your residence hall, take care of college business and tour the campus.
 International orientation leaders are available to help you get acquainted with the campus and the Burlington city center.
 This is be a good opportunity to meet staff, faculty and other students who will help you throughout your stay at Champlain College.
 Sessions on U.S. academics, public safety, housing and immigration are planned.
 This special international student orientation is mandatory for all new incoming international and exchange students.
 The orientation fee is $150 and can be paid online.